bseltz-cohesity/scripts/powershell/migrateSQLProtectionGroup/README.md

 * -newPolicyName: (optional) new policy name (defaults to same policy name as source job)
 * -newStorageDomainName: (optional) new storage domain name (defaults to same storage domain name as source job)
 * -pauseNewJob: (optional) pause new job
+* -deleteReplica: (optional) delete old replica of protection group on target cluster (will not delete the snapshots)

 ## Cleanup Parameters